 The Autoimmune Connection

-Gluten is a storage protein found in all grains, not just the known culprits: barley, rye, oats, spelt, kamut, wheat, and triticale.
+Gluten is a storage protein found in all grains (except rice), not just the well known culprits: barley, rye, oats, spelt, kamut, wheat, and triticale.
 It can be as difficult to digest as human hair, which makes it highly irritating and inflammatory for anyone to eat.
 American super-wheat, bred for its superior glueyness, is the most indigestible type.

 Beyond being difficult, if not impossible to digest, it causes gut inflammation, creates a leaky gut, disrupts the immune system, causes brain inflammation, and is the number one food trigger for all autoimmune conditions.
-Back in 2002, The New England Journal of Medicine (NEJM) listed 55 diseases associated with eating it, including rheumatoid arthritis, autism, lupus, multiple sclerosis and dementia!1Farrell RJ, Kelly CP.
+Twenty years ago, The New England Journal of Medicine (NEJM) listed 55 diseases associated with eating gluten, including rheumatoid arthritis, autism, lupus, multiple sclerosis and dementia!1Farrell RJ, Kelly CP.
 Celiac sprue.
 N Engl J Med.
 2002 Jan 17;346(3):180-8.
 Review.
-Autoimmune expert, Dr. Tom O’Bryan recently referenced 19,000 articles in the medical literature on gluten sensitivity and its impact on the body.2 Bulletproof interview: https://blog.bulletproof.com/61-gluten-sensitivity-celiacs-bulletproofing-your-gut-with-dr-tom-obryan-podcast/[/mfn]Today, health research database, GreenMedInfo lists 164 diseases associated with gluten.2http://www.greenmedinfo.com/toxic-ingredient/gluten
+Gluten expert, Dr. Tom O’Bryan recently referenced 19,000 articles in the medical literature on gluten sensitivity and its impact on the body.2 Bulletproof interview: https://blog.bulletproof.com/61-gluten-sensitivity-celiacs-bulletproofing-your-gut-with-dr-tom-obryan-podcast/[/mfn]Today, health research database, GreenMedInfo lists 165 diseases associated with gluten.2http://www.greenmedinfo.com/toxic-ingredient/gluten

-Gluten is a well known trigger for people with celiac disease — an estimated 1-2% of the population and for those with non-celiac gluten sensitivity (NCGS) — an estimated 30% of the population.
-Here’s the clincher:
+Gluten is a well established trigger for people with celiac disease — an estimated 1-2% of the population and for those with non-celiac gluten sensitivity (NCGS) — an estimated 30% of the population.

-A recent study reveals that gluten creates a leaky gut in anyone who eats it.
+A recent study reveals that gluten creates a leaky gut in anyone who eats it (see study below).

 We know that a leaky gut is the pathway to autoimmune conditions.
-So if you have a genetic predisposition for any of the 150+ autoimmune conditions (the growing list includes chronic Lyme disease, Crohn’s disease, intestinal bowel disease (IBD), Hashimoto’s thyroiditis, rheumatoid arthritis, multiple sclerosis, lupus, and even autism, cardiovascular disease, and Alzheimer’s have autoimmune elements) and you are still eating (or drinking) gluten, you may be on your way to autoimmune disease expression and not even realize it.
+So if you have a genetic predisposition for any of the 150+ autoimmune conditions (the growing list includes chronic Lyme disease, Crohn’s disease, intestinal bowel disease (IBD), Hashimoto’s thyroiditis, rheumatoid arthritis, multiple sclerosis, lupus, and even autism, cardiovascular disease, and Alzheimer’s have autoimmune elements) and you are still eating (or drinking) gluten, you may be unknowingly perpetuating the autoimmune problem.

-Or, if you already have one of these conditions and continue to eat it, you may be unknowingly perpetuating the problem!
-I fell into this latter group and continued to eat cereal and sandwiches nearly every single day, not knowing that it was perpetuating my MS expression for 26 years!
+I was.
+I ate cereal and sandwiches nearly every single day for decades, not knowing that it was perpetuating the MS attack for 26 years!
 Part of the problem is that it doesn’t always cause digestive distress.
-It often causes symptoms far from the gut, like brain fog, migraines or joint pain, which makes it frustratingly difficult to tell cause and effect.
+It often causes symptoms far from the gut, like brain fog, migraines, or joint pain, which makes it frustratingly difficult to tell cause and effect.

 What can you do?

-If you’re concerned about or dealing with autoimmune issues, to safeguard your health, you must go 100% gluten free 100% of the time.
+If you’re concerned about or dealing with autoimmune issues, to safeguard your health, you must be 100% gluten free 100% of the time.
 Even a morsel — say a crouton or a cookie crumb — can create (or perpetuate) a leaky gut.
-If you slip up and eat even a teeny amount, it can take anywhere from 2 – 12 weeks to heal your gut lining, depending upon the severity of the leakiness and other confounding factors.3How Long Does it Take the Gut to Repair after Gluten Exposure?
-The Paleo Mom, Sarah Ballantyne, PhD, https://www.thepaleomom.com/how-long-does-it-take-the-gut-to-repair-after-gluten-exposure
+If you slip up and eat even a teeny amount, I have it on authority from gluten experts, Drs.
+Tom O’Bryan, Peter Osborne, and Sarah Ballantyne that can take anywhere from 2 weeks to 3 years(!!!) to heal your gut lining, depending upon the severity of the leakiness and other confounding factors.3How Long Does it Take the Gut to Repair after Gluten Exposure?
+The Paleo Mom, Sarah Ballantyne, PhD, https://www.thepaleomom.com/how-long-does-it-take-the-gut-to-repair-after-gluten-exposure and https://www.glutenfreesociety.org/video-gfs/you-need-to-know-these-facts-about-gluten-for-example-it-takes-3-years-to-recover/

 There is a long list of foods — and unexpected items that contain gluten, including envelopes you have to lick (don’t do it!) and Play-Doh (don’t eat it!).
 Other surprising sources include soup mixes, soy sauce, salad dressings, some shampoos, chewing gums, instant coffees, alcohol (beer and grain alcohol for sure), vitamins, medications and lipsticks.
 Check ingredients and beware fillers and binders that may contain gluten.
 Check out Celiac.org’s list for sources to avoid: https://celiac.org/live-gluten-free/glutenfreediet/sources-of-gluten/